Subx1s0o/portfolio-js-project-api/README.md

 ## Description

-## POST mail/send
+POST mail/send
 {
-  "email": "some email",
+  "email": "some email :)",
-  "comment": "some comemnt"
+  "comment": "some comment :)"
 }